Seminole Tribe of Florida: Tribal reorganization

-During the 1920–1940 period many changes took place in the habitat which the Seminole had lived.
+From 1920 to 1940, many changes took place in Seminole land and environment.
 Settlers and developers wanting to convert wetlands to farms and residential communities had built drainage projects, which altered the wetlands ecosystem and damaged many species that it supported.
 As early as 1916, Royal Palm State Park, which would be incorporated into the Everglades National Park in 1947, was set aside as a conservation area.
 Construction of the Tamiami Trail across the center of the Everglades, the Civilian Conservation Corps projects from 1933 to 1934, and the eventual opening of the National Park, all served to displace many Seminole families who had lived throughout the area.

 In the 1930s, the US government established a reservation at Brighton and tried to recruit Seminole to resettle there.
 The government fenced in the reservation and introduced cattle, which had been part of Seminole culture for three centuries.
 The first government shipment of cattle arrived from Arizona in 1934 and, by the late 1930s, the cattle business was a way of life for many Seminole.
+In 1936, the US government supplied cattle to the Florida Seminoles with an understanding that the tribes would repay for the livestock in the coming years.